 The high peaks can be seen in all the four corners and this panoramic view will always be stuck in your eyes.

 One can visit the Hanuman temple here.
 It is said that Hanuman Ji took rest here while he was taking Sanjivini to Laxman.
 The mythology says that when Lord Rama was fighting a war in Sri Lanka, his younger brother, Laxman, got injured in it.
-The only herb that could have cured him was ‘Sanjivini’ which is only found in Himalayas.
+The only herb that could have cured him was ‘Sanjivini,’ which is only found in the Himalayas.
 Hanuman Ji flew from Lanka to take the herb and took rest in Auli, the temple that has been built.

 This offers spiritual feeling to all those who would like to share the religious vibe along with peace amidst the mountains.